faridarjmand/ftp-transfer-log-bash/README.md

 #!/bin/bash

-# This Script use for Auto Transfer Log witch FTP ( Tested in Solaris )
+# This Script use for Auto Transfer Log with FTP ( Tested in Solaris )

 ## Created By.Farid Arjmand ##